 “Alone/Together” is a film that follows the story of two individuals who crossed paths years after their breakup as lovers who met in college.

 Meanwhile, the country on Monday commemorated the 48th year that Marcos had declared Martial Law on Sept.
 21, 1972 via proclamation to supposedly quell communist insurgency and restore peace.

-The 14-year period saw the curtailment of civil liberties, extrajudicial killings and unsolved disappearances, media oppression and economic recession, among others.
+The nine-year period saw the curtailment of civil liberties, extrajudicial killings and unsolved disappearances, media oppression and economic recession, among others.